emmanuel-okeke/teamSenPy/README.md

-# teamSenPy
+# team SenPy
 Members: Emmanuel Okeke, Michael Normand, Will Ramirez

 This objective of this project was to create a program that would display the temperature(from a connected sensor) when run and turn on a fan if the measured temperature was above a set value.
+All of this was done using a Raspberry Pi 3 B.
 We used Pythons integration into the Raspbian OS as well as the RPi.GPIO library to create this project.

 To run this code the only module you would need is RPi.GPIO.
 To install it, follow the steps below: